(aka, Expected Loss; and Expected Value)

 But the longer you play, the more likely you are to lose.
 As you keep playing, your losses will tend to approach the Average Loss.
 Here's another calculator, this time which simulates a bunch of bets on red in roulette.
 It shows that anything can happen in the short term, but in the long term, losses are practically guaranteed.

 The flip side of expected loss is expected value.
-Expected loss is the amount you expect to lose from a bet, and expected value is the amount you expect to have at the end of a bet.
+Expected loss is the average loss from a bet, and expected value is the average amount you retain at the end of a bet.
 For example, if you bet $100 and your expected loss is $5, your expected value is $95.

 Expected value is of limited value for the lottery